-More recently Jannat has been involved over a number of years with initiatives supporting digital inclusion and enablement and is also a Trustee at Web Access Waikato Trust, on the Executive Council at NZ IoT Alliance and TechWomen NZ, a board member at NZ Tech, and Director - NZ at Smart Cities Council ANZ.
+More recently Jannat has been involved with initiatives supporting digital inclusion and enablement including as Waikato tech sector lead at Te Waka: Waikato's Economic Development Agency and Smart Cities Advisor at Hamilton City Council.
+Jannat is also a Trustee at Web Access Waikato Trust, on the Executive Council at NZ IoT Alliance and TechWomen NZ, a board member at NZ Tech, and Director - NZ at Smart Cities Council ANZ.

 Dennis Ramirez Flores